-If a Yellow Card is issued, this will equate to the loss of the next two consecutive break times and they will spend the break times with a senior member of staff.
+If a Yellow Card is issued, this will equate to the loss of the next two consecutive break times and the child will spend the break times with a senior member of staff and will complete behaviour coaching.

-At the end of the day, parents will be informed and they will receive a copy of the reflection/behaviour coaching sheet.
+At the end of the day, parents will be informed of the yellow card by the class teacher and they will receive a copy of the behaviour coaching form.
 A copy will also be given to the class teacher and a copy will be kept in the child's file.